Manage network access

 Introduction

-Access control rules make use of groups to control connections between peers; these groups can be added as Source or Destination of a rule and will be evaluated when the Management service distributes the list of peers across your network.
+Access control policies make use of groups to control connections between peers.
+These groups, which are sets of peers (meaning different machines with the NetBird client installed), can be added as Source or Destination of a policy.
+They are evaluated when the Management service distributes the list of peers across your network.

 Concepts